tiefaul/myblog/_posts/2024-09-15-Grafana-Dashboard.md

       - 8086:8086
       - 8089:8089/udp
     networks:
-      - monitoring_network #mount network
+      - monitoring_network # mount network
     volumes:
       - influxdb-volume:/var/lib/influxdb # mount influxdb-volume

 networks:
   monitoring_network:
-    external: true # Use this when the network is already created using <docker network create "name">
+    external: true # Use this when the network is already created

 volumes:
   grafana-volume:
-    external: true # Use this when the network is already created using <docker volume create "name">
+    external: true # Use this when the network is already created
   influxdb-volume:
     external: true
 ```
-> Please note that the `./conf` volume on the grafana service was necessary for me because I needed to change the default port of 3000 to 3089 inside the `default.ini` file of the container.
-So if you do not need to change the port, use the recommended port option of 3000 for the grafana service and remove the `./conf` volume.
+> Please note that the `./conf` volume on the Grafana service was necessary for me because I needed to change the default port of 3000 to 3089 inside the `default.ini` file of the container.
+So if you do not need to change the port, use the recommended port option of 3000 for the Grafana service and remove the `./conf` volume.

 ---